mackler/emacs-scala-config/README.md

 Type `M-9` to see project errors in a separate buffer.

-By default, the following windows auto hshow on debugging when in dap-ui-auto-configure-mode:
+By default, the following windows auto show on debugging when in dap-ui-auto-configure-mode:

 * sessions
 * locals